 The average divorce costs between $15,000 and $20,000, but the price tag might be higher by the end of the process.

-There are a number of hidden costs that some fail to realize until it comes out of nowhere and destabilizes one of the individuals getting divorced.
+There are several hidden costs that some fail to realize until it come out of nowhere and can destabilize one of the individuals getting divorced.

 One cost has to do with court and filing fees.
-The courts, the administrative services in the courts, and filing paperwork are all going to cost money.
+The courts, the administrative services in the courts, and filing paperwork will all cost money.

 The costs vary from state to state, so it is always best to check with a good lawyer within the state to get an idea of what these costs might look like once the divorce begins.